Links & other information

 Draft versions of the flag were then tested and refined through a series of focus groups, cognitive interviews and pilot testing.
 Each of these development components included input from people with lived experience of disability.

 The flag enables the following outputs at an individual level (which can also be aggregated to report at a collection level, or for client sub-groups):

-Versions of the flag have been implemented in the Specialist Homelessness Services Collection (SHSC), the National Prisoner Health Data Collection (NPHDC) and are in the process of being implemented within other AIHW collections.
+Versions of the flag have been implemented in the Specialist Homelessness Services Collection (SHSC), the National Social Housing Survey, and the National Prisoner Health Data Collection (NPHDC).